Manage emergency access accounts in Azure AD

 Organizations need to ensure that the credentials for emergency access accounts are kept secure and known only to individuals who are authorized to use them.
 Some customers use a smartcard for Windows Server AD, a FIDO2 security key for Azure AD and others use passwords.
 A password for an emergency access account is usually separated into two or three parts, written on separate pieces of paper, and stored in secure, fireproof safes that are in secure, separate locations.

-If using passwords, make sure the accounts have strong passwords that do not expire the password.
+If using passwords, make sure the accounts have strong passwords that do not expire.
 Ideally, the passwords should be at least 16 characters long and randomly generated.

 Monitor sign-in and audit logs